Emalikz/SocialWiresBackend/README.md

 The postman collection is setting up to automatize the authentication process and passing to each endpoint.
 You only have to login and use the others endpoints.

 ### Additional
 I create a short functionality to see the reaction ratio of each user on their own messages.
+This is in order to have an idea of ​​the acceptance that a user has